Skip to main content

 Alternatively, you can run all of these steps manually, as outlined below.

-To install manually, we will go through the same steps as the install script:
+To install Morio from packages, we will go through the same steps as the install script, but instead run them by hand:

 Ensure systemd is available